PySCeS/pysces-documentation/source/userguide_doc.rst

 We hope that you will enjoy using our software.
-If, however, you find any unexpected features (i.e. bugs) or have any suggestions on how we can improve PySCeS please let us know.
+If, however, you find any unexpected features (i.e. bugs) or have any suggestions on how we can improve PySCeS please let us know by opening an issue on Github.

 **The PySCeS development team.**